Midea aircon EC 54 error code

 PCB input fault after the sensor and wiring readings are confirmed.

-Use these steps before another reset, sensor check, or PCB quote.
+Use these steps before customer action, a sensor check, or PCB quote.

 Stop using the unit if EC 54 returns

-If EC 54 returns after one reset, stop repeated restarts and get the matching source row diagnosed.
+If EC 54 remains displayed or returns during operation, do not attempt an unsourced reset; get the matching source row diagnosed.

 Send these to us

-EC 54 error code, a clear display photo, Midea model stickers, affected rooms, reset result, and when the fault appears
+EC 54 error code, a clear display photo, Midea model stickers, affected rooms, operating state when the code appeared, and when the fault appears

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.